Jonathan Kipnis: Early life and education

-Kipnis was born into a Jewish family in Tbilisi, Georgia.
-His father and maternal grandmother were both physicians and his mother was an academic with a focus in Russian literature and language.
+Jonathan Kipnis was born into a Jewish family in Tbilisi, Georgia.
+His father and maternal grandmother were both physicians, and his mother was an academic with a focus on Russian literature and language.
 Surrounded by physicians, Kipnis knew from a young age that he wanted to cure diseases.

-He received his undergraduate degree in biology at Tel Aviv University in Ramat Aviv, Israel in 1998, and his Master's in neurobiology at the Weizmann Institute of Science in Rehovot, Israel in 1999.
+Kipnis earned an undergraduate degree in biology at Tel Aviv University in Ramat Aviv, Israel in 1998, followed by a master's degree in neurobiology at the Weizmann Institute of Science in Rehovot, Israel in 1999.

 For his graduate training, Kipnis remained at the Weizmann Institute of Science.
-He first worked with Moshe Oren in cancer immunology, but was inspired by Michal Schwartz, to pursue a PhD in neuroimmunology.
-He joined Schwartz's lab the year that they discovered the therapeutic benefit of T cells in spinal cord and brain injury, a pioneering finding that began the study of the protective roles of autoimmunity in CNS disease.
+He first worked with Moshe Oren in cancer immunology, but then was inspired by Michal Schwartz to pursue a PhD in neuroimmunology.
+He joined Schwartz's lab the year that they discovered the therapeutic benefits of T cells in spinal cord and brain injury, a pioneering finding that launched the study of the protective roles of autoimmunity in central nervous system (CNS) disease.
 This was the beginning of Kipnis' career exploring the connections between the brain and the immune system.

 In the Schwartz Lab, Kipnis' work focused on T cell based autoimmune reactions in CNS injury and neurodegeneration.
 Kipnis elucidated the pleiotropic roles of regulatory T cells in CNS injury versus CNS homeostasis.
 By depleting naturally occurring regulatory T cells after CNS injury, he was able to improve neuronal survival in mice.
 However, by up-regulating effector autoimmune T cells through immunization with CNS antigen, he was able to improve recovery after CNS injury.
 These results showed that the immune system's intrinsic mechanisms to protect against autoimmunity, might not be beneficial when insults demand autoimmune effector function for tissue maintenance.

 Kipnis remained at the Weizmann for his postdoctoral training in Schwartz's lab.
 In this period he and other members of the lab, discovered that brain antigen specific T cells play a role in neurogenesis and cognitive functions, such as memory and spatial learning.
 This was one of the seminal findings showing that the immune system, through T cells, plays a role in cognition and brain homeostasis.